htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 user's priority and the machine's rank of the job.
 The rank expressions, simple or complex, define a numerical value that expresses preferences.

-The job's :subcom:`Rank` expression evaluates to one of three values.
+The job's :subcom:`rank` expression evaluates to one of three values.
 It can be UNDEFINED, ERROR, or a floating point value.
-If :subcom:`Rank` evaluates to a floating point value, the best match will be the one with the largest, positive value.
-If no :subcom:`Rank` is given in the submit description file, then HTCondor substitutes a default value of 0.0 when considering machines to match.
-If the job's :subcom:`Rank` of a given machine evaluates to UNDEFINED or ERROR, this same value of 0.0 is used.
+If :subcom:`rank` evaluates to a floating point value, the best match will be the one with the largest, positive value.
+If no :subcom:`rank` is given in the submit description file, then HTCondor substitutes a default value of 0.0 when considering machines to match.
+If the job's :subcom:`rank` of a given machine evaluates to UNDEFINED or ERROR, this same value of 0.0 is used.
 Therefore, the machine is still considered for a match, but has no ranking above any other.